+- 7.2.1 Materials that are smooth, durable and easily-cleanable durable, and easily cleanable shall be installed in the following areas: - 7.2.1.1 Food preparation; and - 7.2.1.2 Dry food storage. - 7.2.2 Carpeting of any kind, kind shall not be used in the following areas: - 7.2.2.1 Food preparation; and - 7.2.2.2 Dry food storage. - 7.2.3 Utility lines shall be installed inside walls, above ceiling ceiling, or below floors, where possible. - 7.2.4 Insect control devices shall not be installed over food preparation surfaces. - 7.3 Artificial Interior Lighting - 7.3.1 Provide minimum illumination intensities. - 7.3.1.1 At least 50 foot candles foot-candles at a surface where a producer or employee is working with food or working with utensils or equipment such as knives, slicers, grinders grinders, or where the producer or employee safety is a factor.

+7.4 Animals

-- 7.2.1 Materials that are smooth, durable, and easily cleanable shall be installed in the following areas: - 7.2.1.1 Food preparation; and - 7.2.1.2 Dry food storage. - 7.2.2 Carpeting of any kind shall not be used in the following areas: - 7.2.2.1 Food preparation; and - 7.2.2.2 Dry food storage. - 7.2.3 Utility lines shall be installed inside walls, above ceiling, or below floors, where possible. - 7.2.4 Insect control devices shall not be installed over food preparation surfaces. - 7.3 Artificial Interior Lighting - 7.3.1 Provide minimum illumination intensities. - 7.3.1.1 At least 50 foot-candles at a surface where a producer or employee is working with food or working with utensils or equipment such as knives, slicers, grinders, or where the producer or employee safety is a factor. - 7.4 No animals or pets shall be permitted in the CFE during the preparation, packaging, or handling of any cottage food products. - 7.5 Poisonous and Toxic Materials - 7.5.1 Toxic substances shall be stored so they cannot contaminate food preparation or cooking equipment in home-style kitchen areas. - 7.5.2 Rodent bait shall be contained in covered, tamper-resistant bait stations.
-Toxic tracking powders shall not be used as a pesticide and nontoxic tracking powders shall not contaminate food, equipment, or utensils. - 7.5.3 All medicines and first aid supplies shall be labeled and stored in a kit or container out of food preparation areas. - 7.6 Plumbing in a Cottage Food Establishment - 7.6.1 The plumbing shall meet the requirements of all municipal, county, or state codes.
-Where there are no local codes the State of Delaware Regulations Governing a Detailed Plumbing Code applies.
+- 7.4.1 7.4No animals/pets animals or pets shall be permitted in the CFE during the preparation, packaging, or handling of any cottage food products. - 7.5 Poisonous and Toxic Materials - 7.5.1 Toxic substances shall be stored so they cannot contaminate food preparation or cooking equipment in home-style home-style kitchen areas. - 7.5.2 Rodent bait shall be contained in covered, tamper-resistant bait stations.
+Toxic tracking powders shall not be used as a pesticide and nontoxic tracking powders shall not contaminate food, equipment equipment, or utensils. - 7.5.3 All medicines and first aid supplies shall be labeled and stored in a kit or container out of food preparation areas. - 7.6 Plumbing in a Cottage Food Establishment. - 7.6.1 The plumbing shall meet the requirements of all municipal, county county, or state codes.
+Where there are no local codes the provision of the Division State of Delaware Regulations Governing a Detailed Plumbing Code applies. - 7.6.2 The CFE shall have convenient access to permanent restroom facilities equipped with running potable water, paper towels towels, and soap.